cjohansen/replicant/README.md

 # Replicant - A Clojure(Script) DOM rendering library

-Replicant takes hiccup and replicates its structure in the browser's DOM.
+Replicant turns hiccup into DOM.
 Over and over.
-Efficiently.
+Efficiently, and with no dependencies.

 ```clj
 (require '[replicant.dom :as d])